 Get the recipe at My Food and Family.

 Old-Fashioned Hot Chocolate

 Baker's Chocolate was originally sold as a health drink, which means that you can drink all the hot chocolate you like and not feel guilty about it.
-This version using unsweetened baking chocolate lets you adjust the amount of sugar to your preference, plus you can customize it by adding cinnamon or nutmeg, topping it with whipped cream or marshmallows or adding in espresso for a mocha variation.
+This version gives you an intense chocolate flavor and lets you adjust the amount of sugar to your preference, plus you can customize it by adding cinnamon or nutmeg, topping it with whipped cream or marshmallows or adding in espresso for a mocha variation.

 Favorite Chocolate Frosting

 Frosting doesn't have to be intimidating.
-This easy chocolate frosting recipe comes together quickly; as long as you keep baking chocolate and powdered sugar in your cabinets, you can have this treat in no time flat.
+This easy chocolate frosting recipe comes together quickly; as long as you keep baking chocolate and powdered sugar in your cabinets, you can have this treat on top of your favorite cake in no time flat.

 Homemade Chocolate Truffles

 Want to really impress that cute person you've got a crush on?
 Give them homemade truffles.
 No, really, I know it sounds like a chocolate disaster waiting to happen, but making truffles is really easy as long as you follow the recipe and instructions (this one isn't a time to riff on the basic recipe) and have a little bit of patience since basically you're waiting on chocolate ganache to firm up enough to roll.
 Don't worry about making perfectly round truffles (imperfections are adorable, especially when they're chocolate and given as a thoughtful gift).
 You can be creative on what you roll the truffles in: cocoa powder, sprinkles, nuts, sanding sugar, more chocolate.